 Great fantasy works often contain so-called ‘conlangs’ – short for ‘constructed languages’.
 Well-known examples include Tolkien’s Elvish and Dwarvish.
 The world of Star Trek has spawned Klingon.

-It is far from essential to create such languages and it is likely to be a less essential part of the world-designing process than other aspects.
+Creating such languages is far from essential and will likely be a less essential part of the world-designing process than other aspects.
 However, it may prove useful as an extra dash of realism for your imaginative palette.

-You could base the novel language on one of the world’s existing languages and its grammatical principles if you want to avoid too much nonsensical grunting.
+You could base the novel language on one of the world’s existing languages and its grammatical principles to avoid too much nonsensical grunting.
 As with all aspects of worldbuilding, believability is key.

 5. Characters